 - The Executive Board shall conduct Club business and activities in accordance with these established Bylaws.

-- Promote the proper use of Amateur Radio
+- to promote the proper use of Amateur Radio

-- Promote, generate and encourage interest in Amateur Radio
+- to promote, generate and encourage interest in Amateur Radio

 - Membership in the Club shall be restricted to individuals who concur with the objectives established by the Club.

-- Dues shall be recommended by the Executive Board for individual and family membership and approved by a two-thirds vote of the members in good standing present at any regular meeting.
+- Dues shall be recommended by the Executive Board and approved by a two-thirds vote of the members in good standing present at any regular meeting.

 - Annual membership dues shall be paid during the month of June each year.
 The fiscal year is defined as June 1 through May 31.

-- New members joining between June and November will pay the full applicable rate for an entire fiscal year’s membership.
-New members joining between December and May will pay one-half of the applicable rates for membership through the end of the fiscal year.
+- New members joining between June – November will pay the full applicable rate for an entire fiscal year’s membership.
+New members joining between December – May will pay one-half of the applicable rate for membership through the end of the fiscal year.

 - Only members in good standing shall have full Club voting rights.

-ARTICLE VII – RULES OF ORDER FOR CONDUCTING CLUB MEETINGS
+ARTICLE 5. – RULES OF ORDER FOR CONDUCTING CLUB MEETINGS

 - The meeting chairperson shall conduct the Club meeting in a manner that will permit each member to express his/ her opinion in regard to Club management.